TokaiApp/Screenshot2Code/README.md

   - **Github CoPilot** cannot handle image modalities.
   - **Codex** cannot handle image modalities.

 To the best of our knowledge, there are currently no open-source repositories or APIs that are specifically designed for converting a screenshot into code in a way that preserves syntactical information such as spacing, indentation, and newlines.
-While there are some OCR and ML tools that can recognize text and generate code from images such as OpenCV or (Pytesseract)[https://github.com/madmaze/pytesseract], these tools are not specifically designed for code recognition and may not be able to preserve formatting and syntax information to the extent required for complex code.
+While there are many OCR and ML tools that can recognize text and generate text from images such as OpenCV or [Pytesseract](https://github.com/madmaze/pytesseract), these tools are not specifically designed for code recognition and may not be able to preserve formatting and syntax information to the extent required for complex code.